DanielCreggOrganization/w5-lab-classes-objects-StefanKrstinic/README.md

 **Task**:

 1. Modify your `Student` class:
   - Add a static field `studentCount` to keep track of the number of `Student` instances.
   - Increment `studentCount` in each constructor.
   - Add a static method `getStudentCount()` that returns the value of `studentCount`.
 2. Update your `Main` class:
   - Create multiple `Student` objects.
   - After creating them, print out the total number of students using `Student.getStudentCount()`.
-3. Compile and run your program to see the total count.

 ---